 Atalaya Castle in South Carolina will be celebrating its hundred-year anniversary in 2033.
 Constructed by Archer Huntington and his wife, this property boasts an impressive 30 rooms.
 In the 1960s, the castle was officially transferred to the South Carolina State Parks Service and is now part of the Huntington Beach State Park.

 Visitors can take pictures of the Spanish/Moorish-influenced architecture.
 For hours of operation, check the state park’s website.
 This castle isn’t too far from Myrtle Beach, so you can even work in a quick dip in the ocean during your visit.

 While Castle Pinckney is not open to the public, you can still catch a glimpse from a tour boat.
 Over 200 years old, this castle was built less with aesthetics in mind and more for defense purposes.
 While the castle didn’t come into play during the War of 1812, it did have some historical significance during the Civil War, when it was taken over by the Confederate Army.

-Today, visitors interested in sneaking a peek of the castle’s remains must schedule a tour with one of the boats for hire in the Charleston Harbor.
+Today, visitors interested in sneaking a peek of the Carolina castle’s remains must schedule a tour with one of the boats for hire in the Charleston Harbor.
 You won’t be able to step inside the property, but you can take pictures from a distance.

 Location: Mt.
 Pleasant, SC 29464

-What better way to end your castle road trip than at the historic Mugdock Castle, a beautifully renovated property?
+What better way to end your Carolina castles road trip than at the historic Mugdock Castle, a beautifully renovated property?
 It was initially constructed as a church near the end of the 19th century, but in the early 2000s, a man by the name of Vince Graham bought the property and funded an addition.